IronGateTechnologies/Personal-Homelab/README.md

 Echo – Home Theater PC / Gaming Center running Bazzite Linux

-Golf – ThinkPad T440 with Linux Mint (field laptop for out-of-office work)
+Foxtrot – ThinkPad T440 with Linux Mint (field laptop for out-of-office work)

+Golf / Gamma - A former portable gaming node later repurposed into a powerful mobile workstation.
+This system operated under the designations Golf (field workstation) and Gamma (auxiliary gaming compute), supporting off-site troubleshooting, lightweight virtualization, and portable gaming workloads.
+Following irreparable hardware damage, the device has been formally decommissioned from the Virtualized-MultiNode-Network cluster.
+All previous workloads have been reassigned to active nodes within the environment.

 Hotel – HP printer/scanner for document backup and digitizing